 And we can get back smooth surfaces after reimporting a sculpt-map to blender.

-And we can transport a set of objects from blender to Second Life.
+And we can transport a set of objects from blender to our online world.

 The next tutorial will entirely be dedicated to texturing the model.